-1. PRACTISE RELAXATION
+1. PRACTICE RELAXATION

 The Sleep Foundation recommends that adults should be aiming for between 7 and 9 hours sleep every night.
-To help you sleep better, practising relaxation can help your mind feel centred and allow you to embrace feelings of calm.
+To help you sleep better, practicing relaxation can help your mind feel centred and allow you to embrace feelings of calm.

 When you’re stressed or anxious, your body produces cortisol (the stress hormone), which causes you to feel more awake.

 To reduce stress levels and create a more relaxing bedtime routine, make time for some yoga, gentle stretching or meditation.
 You could even do something as simple as reading a book, journaling or colouring.

 Let’s be honest, girls, we’ve all taken a tumble down the social media rabbit hole - whether it be Instagram, TikTok or YouTube.

 Or perhaps the relentless tossing and turning has prompted you to pick up your phone to Google ‘how to sleep better’?
 Well the irony is, this could be the prime cause of your sleepless nights.

 Electronic devices, such as our phones, produce blue light which can disrupt our sleep.
 As a result, it is recommended to avoid bright screens for two to three hours before bed.
 Why not swap your phone for a feel-good book or a light-hearted podcast?

 3. KEEP ACTIVE

 Daily exercise is one of the most effective ways to regulate your sleep pattern.
 This could be an early-morning cardio workout, a gentle stroll during your lunch break or some mobility exercise in the evenings.